SuperOfficeDocs/superoffice-docs/docs/en/dashboard/learn/working-with-tiles.md

 ## Export tiles

-Click ![icon][img1] in the header of a tile to access the following options:
+Click <i class="ph ph-list" aria-label="Task menu"></i> in the header of a tile to access the following options:

 * **Download PDF document** / **Download PNG document**: Download the tile in PDF or PNG format.
 The export files are downloaded to your browser (**Downloads** folder).